-This isn’t a phrase about how the poets like hiking 🙂 What does this expression really mean then?
+This isn’t a phrase about how the poets like hiking 🙂 So what does this expression really mean then?

 The Thought Process of Entertainers

 Back in the old times, the Arabs entertained themselves by listening to poets.
-These poets had 2 roles: They were the entertainers (they performed story-telling and singing) and also the philosophers at that time (which will be explained further).
+The poets had 2 roles: They were the entertainers (they performed story-telling and singing) and also the philosophers of that time (which will be explained further).

 If we compare today’s entertainment with 50 years ago, we will find how deteriorating they get in terms of language, decency, and shamelessness.
 Here’s the scary part: The entertainment industry has the opportunity to influence thousands of minds.
 What we listen WILL affect our thoughts, and in turn affect our behavior and speech.
 Every container only gives out what it contains.